aai-institute/tfl-training-practical-anomaly-detection/README.md

 ## Setup

+Besides setting up the environment yourself, we provide a devcontainer that can either be used locally or inside a GitHub Codespace.
+TO quickly spin up an instance, holding the training's content and the necessary environment, click the green button "Code" in the top right corner of the repository and select "Codespaces" rather than local development.

+If you prefer to work locally, you can set up the environment as follows:

 We recommend to install rise with conda (installation with pip may cause problems).
 We also use the [spellchecker](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/spellchecker/README.html) and [equation-numbering](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/equation-numbering/readme.html)